Optimization is a discipline which uses goals and constraints to identify the mathematically best decision to make.

 As an example, we often don’t learn all our criteria for a decision problem until we explore the problem-space.
 Said another way, it’s when you present a recommendation that decision makers often highlight other criteria that they care about, and the proposed solution does not satisfy, because they were late-arriving requirements.

-This insight explains project management methodologies like Agile which ask the team to re-assess at regular intervals whether or not the problem is “solved.”
+Sometimes our biggest uncertainty has to do with the effort it will take to solve a problem.
+This insight explains project management methodologies like Agile, which ask the team to re-assess at regular intervals whether the problem is “solved.”